 To support the career development of its tenure track faculty, the Division of Social Science is piloting a new grant program.
-For the next four years (FY16 – FY19), and contingent on continued funding, the Division of Social Science will make available to eligible tenure track faculty members small grants (up to $3000) to support travel and other expenses associated with bringing experts to Harvard to review and offer guidance on in-progress manuscripts.
+Contingent on continued funding, the Division of Social Science will make available to eligible tenure track faculty members small grants (up to $3,000) to support travel and other expenses associated with bringing experts to Harvard to review and offer guidance on in-progress manuscripts.
 This funding is intended to augment the $1,000 that is provided to each tenure track faculty member by the Dean of the FAS at the time of the initial faculty appointment (and contained in the faculty member’s start-up account).

 All tenure track faculty with primary appointments in the Social Science Division who are in their 2nd - 6th year of residence are eligible for this one-time funding.